 Highway Traffic Act and Toronto Bylaws

-Toronto Police Services has created a document detailing offences under the HTA (with associated fines) and relevant city bylaws.
-Also includes important info like requirements to identify oneself to a police officer.
+Toronto Police Services has created a webpage detailing offences under the HTA (with associated fines) and relevant city bylaws.
+It also includes important info like requirements to identify oneself to a police officer.

 The Advocacy for Respect for Cyclists website has a comprehensive selection about bikes and the law, the rights and responsibilities of cyclists, and advice on how to deal with tickets and insurance claims.